squidfunk/mkdocs-material/docs/extensions/metadata.md

 ```

 This will set the `title` tag inside the document `head` for the current page
 to the provided value.
-It will also override the default behaviour of Material
+It will also override the default behavior of Material
 for MkDocs which appends the site title using a dash as a separator to the page
 title.